alanspado98/FDC2Qt/README.md

 </p>

 Auxiliary functions allow users to perform data quality assessment, by looking at precipitation elasticity of streamflows (Sankarasubramanian et al., 2001) and at the shape of empirical POR-FDCs. <br>
 FDC2Qt was applied to 14 gauged catchments across the Emilia-Romagna region in Northern Italy.
-LOOCV of hydrological singatures across these sites demonstrates a good accurancy of synthetic daily streamflow series, while a perliminary test against a lumped rainfall-runoff model calibrated using the same regional POR-FDC indicate higher reliability of FDC2Qt hourly streamflow series, especially in flood events.
+LOOCV of hydrological singatures across these sites demonstrates a good accurancy of synthetic daily streamflow series, while a perliminary test against a lumped rainfall-runoff model calibrated using the same regional POR-FDC indicate higher reliability of FDC2Qt hourly streamflow series, especially in flood events, confirming the validity of the downscaling procedure.

 <p align="center">
   <img src="man/figures/LOOCV.png" height="170" />